OAuth2

 ## Example

-The example code in this page is provided as is, it may not work in your environment and should be used as a quick guide for implementation rather than code to be used in a production environment.
+The example code in this page is provided as is.
+It may not work unchanged in your environment and should be used as a quick implementation guide rather than production-ready code.

 ### Environment Setup